shrasinh/booklitE-libraryV2/README.md

 The `back-end` folder contains all the files and folders necessary for the backend of the BookLit application.

 - **`instance` folder**:
   - Contains the SQLite database file, `library.sqlite3`.
+This will be created if not present when the back-end starts for the first time.

 - **`application` folder**:
   - Houses the Python files such as models, forms, and setup needed by the controllers.